jarofghosts/blt/README.md

 ## API

-`blt(createStream)`
+`blt(createStream, _opts)`

-* `createStream` is a function that can be called with a configuration object and returns a Transform Stream.
+* `createStream` is a function that can be called with a configuration object and returns a Duplex Stream.
+* `_opts` is an optional configuration object accepting options:
+  - `anchored` - a Boolean indicating whether you prefer this bolt to provide anchors to Storm.
-* `blt` will write tuple objects directly to the returned stream, and it is expected to stream arrays of form: `[data, tuple]`, where `data` is the data to emit, and `tuple` is the Storm tuple that it is anchored to.
+* `blt` will write tuple objects directly to the returned stream.

+* If `anchored` is true, the stream is expected to stream arrays of form:
+  `[data, tuples]`, where `data` is the data to emit, and `tuples` is the Storm tuple(s) that it is anchored to.

 ## Events

 * When your stream emits data, `blt` emits the data packaged up in Storm's tuple format with all of the applicable anchoring data.
-* If your stream emits a "log" event with an argument, `blt` passes it along to Storm as a "log" event with `msg`.
+* If your stream emits a "log" event with an argument, `blt` passes it along to Storm as a "log" event with that argument.
 * If your stream emits a "fail" event with the relevant tuple, `blt` will "fail" for you.
 * If your stream emits an "ack" event with the relevant tuple, `blt` will "ack"